Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Applications to Growth of Cohomology.

 \subsection{Limit Multiplicity for Cohomological Representations}

 We now give results on growth of cohomology.
-We return our usual notation, in which $F$ is global and for which the subscript ``$\infty$" denotes the collection of all the archimedean places.
+We return our usual notation, in which $F$ is global, $\cp$ is a prime of $F$, and the subscript ``$\infty$" denotes the collection of all the archimedean places.
 Fix the set $S_0$ as in Section \ref{section on level structures} so that it contains all but one archimedean place $v_0$.
 Let $G$ be the inner form of $U_{E/F}(N)$ such that $G_{v_0} \simeq U(a,b)$ and all the other factors at infinity are compact.
-Define the $K(\fp^n)$ and $\Gamma(\fp^n)$ as in Section \ref{section on level structures}.
-By Matsushima's formula and Corollary \ref{adelic multiplicity}, we have where the sum is taken over representations $\pi$ such that $\pi_v$ is trivial (the only cohomological representation of a compact Lie group) at all places $v \in S_0$.
-We can now give our theorem for growth of cohomology. \begin{theorem} Let $\psi_\infty$ be the cohomological parameter of $G_\infty$ associated to an ordered partition with one entry equal to $2k$ and all the other $N-2k$ entries equal to $1$.
-Let $\Pi^0_{\psi_\infty} \subset \Pi_{\psi_\infty}$ and for any global $\psi$ specializing to $\psi_\infty$, let Let Then \end{theorem} \begin{proof} Since the possible contribution to cohomology of a given representation $\pi_{v_0}$ is bounded, it suffices to bound $m(\pi_\infty, \fp^n)$ for representations $\pi_{\infty} \simeq \pi_{v_0} \ten {\bf 1}^{[F:\BQ]-1} \in \Pi^0_{\psi_{\infty}}$.
-The result follows directly from Theorem~\ref{main theorem 2}, provided that cohomological parameters satisfy its assumptions.
-From Theorem \ref{Vogan-Zuckerman Theorem} and the following comment, cohomological representations have the same (regular) infinitesimal character as the trivial representation, and trivial central character.
-Following the discussion in Section~\ref{Arthur Packets of Cohomological Representations}, reorderings of~$(2k,1,...,1)$ correspond to parameters for which $\psi(SL_2) = \nu(2k) \oplus \nu(1)^{N-2k}$.
+Define the groups $K(\cp^n)$ and $\Gamma(\cp^n)$ as in Section \ref{section on level structures}.
+By Matsushima's formula and the inequality \eqref{adelic multiplicity}, we have We can now give our theorem for growth of cohomology. \begin{theorem} Let~$\psi_\infty$ be the cohomological parameter of~$G_\infty$ associated to a reordering of~$(2k,1,....,1)$.
+Let Then \end{theorem} \begin{proof} The possible contribution to cohomology of a given representation $\pi_{v_0}$ is bounded, so we need only bound the contribution to $m(\pi_\infty, \cp^n)$ coming from packets attached to parameters specializing to $\psi_{\infty}$, for each~$\pi_{\infty} \simeq \pi_{v_0} \ten {\bf 1}^{[F:\BQ]-1} \in \Pi^0_{\psi_{\infty}}$.
+The result then follows from Theorem~\ref{main theorem 2}, provided that cohomological parameters satisfy its assumptions.
+From Theorem \ref{Vogan-Zuckerman Theorem} and the following comment, cohomological representations have the (regular) infinitesimal character of the trivial representation, and trivial central character.
+From the discussion in Section~\ref{Arthur Packets of Cohomological Representations}, reorderings of~$(2k,1,...,1)$ correspond to parameters for which $\psi(SL_2) = \nu(2k) \oplus \nu(1)^{N-2k}$.
 Thus the assumptions are satisfied and the result holds. \end{proof}